Opeoluwa-Osin/Palmoria-HR-Gender-Equality-Compensation-Analysis-Power-BI-/README.md

-# palmoria_hr_analysis
-Power BI analysis of gender equality and compensation structure at Palmora Group
 # Palmoria HR Gender Equality & Compensation Analysis (Power BI)

 This Power BI project explores HR data from Palmoria Group, a fictional manufacturing company based in Nigeria, facing public scrutiny for gender inequality in its workforce.
 As an HR Analytics Analyst, I was tasked with uncovering hidden patterns in gender distribution, salary structure, performance ratings, and bonus allocation.